 If you experience one of these natural disasters, inspecting your roof and assessing any damage is something that you should prioritize during the aftermath, even if you do not notice any leaks right away.

-How to Fix a Leaking Roof from Inside
+Fix a Leaking Flat Roof from the Interior

 Note that the majority of flat rooftops have a slight slope in order to allow for runoff, so you should start trying to locate the leak from the possible point of entrance on the roof, since the water will naturally run downhill.